Y1www/FED_10268912H_Wang-Yiru_Assignment2/README.md

 We prioritize security with  payment gateways like credit/debit cards.
 All transactions are encrypted to protect user data.

 ### Diverse Product Range
+Items are organized into categories for easy navigation.
 From electronics and fashion to luxury items and daily essentials, Mokesell offers a wide variety of products to meet every need.

 ### Interactive Shopping Cart
 Our interactive shopping cart lets users add, remove, and manage their items easily.
 The cart automatically updates prices and quantities for a hassle-free experience.